MoyoG/FishEye8K/challenge_iccv_2025/README.md

 This guide provides a quick start tutorial for container submissions using a fine-tuned YOLOv11n model as a reference.

+**You should develop your own implementations of the get_model, preprocess_image, and postprocess_results functions in utils.py for your submission.
+Prize winners need to place their pretraining data (if applicable) and models in the shared Google Drive and upload training and evaluation containers on Docker Hub.
+Your training and evaluation scripts inside the container should load models from the mounted /models directory and the data from the /data directory. **

 # Evaluation Container Submission Guide

 ## 🔹 Pull the Prebuilt Docker Image